Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

 Normogonadotropic hypogonadism (hyperprolactinemic hypogonadism, hyperprolactinemia) is a violation of the hypothalamic-pituitary function, in which the level of gonadotropic hormones is normal, and the level of prolactin is elevated.

-Recently, also emit:
+Recently, they also distinguish:

 - Age-related hypogonadism associated with age-related androgen deficiency;

-- Hypogonadism, due to obesity.
+- Hypogonadism due to obesity.